22 month old sleep schedule: Bedtime and nap schedule

 A:

-If you’re considering transitioning your child to a toddler bed soon, you may want to hold off a little longer.
-It’s best to wait to transition your child out of their crib and into a toddler bed until they’re at least 3.
-At 22 months old, toddlers lack impulse control and may have difficulty staying in bed once the crib rails come down.
-Getting out of bed frequently can be especially problematic if your child is experiencing separation anxiety, going through a sleep regression, or our personal favorite: stalling at bedtime.Q: My child wakes up from naps cranky, is this normal?
+The American Academy of Pediatrics recommends transitioning to a toddler bed when a child is 35 inches tall to avoid the risk of falling out.
+However, we find that it’s usually best to wait to transition your child out of their crib and into a toddler bed until they’re at least 3 if possible.
+At 22 months old, toddlers usually lack impulse control and may have difficulty staying in bed once the crib rails are gone.
+This can lead to new sleep and safety issues.Q: My child wakes up from naps cranky, is this normal?

 A: